Why Any Taxpayer Making an Offshore Account Disclosure Must Have Legal Advice

 The IRS’ determination in whether it will refer a case to the Department of Justice for prosecution as a tax crime often looks to what prosecutors and tax practitioners call “badges of fraud.”

 The concept of badges is applied to all sorts of tax matters, not just offshore accounts.
-In analyzing whether to participate in OVDP at all, or whether to opt out of the program without paying some or all of the prescribed penalties, the OVDP tax attorney must put himself in the shoes of an IRS examiner.
+In analyzing whether to make an IRS voluntary disclosure (or, less commonly, make a non-program disclosure), the FBAR tax attorney must put himself in the shoes of an IRS examiner.

 In an FBAR violation case, the IRS will look for indications of a willful attempt to evade taxes on the foreign account:

 Was the money moved around from bank to bank, one step ahead of enforcement actions?

 Was the money earned in the US and deposited directly offshore without ever being reported on a US tax return?

 Did the taxpayer withdraw the funds in small cash amounts and bring those amounts back to the US – or perhaps did the taxpayer establish a debit card and supported themselves financially from the foreign funds via use of the foreign debit card in the US?

 Equally important are details that point to a lack of willful intent, including:

 - Inheritances that were deposited and never touched

 - Accounts that were established when the taxpayer was a child or young adult in his/her country of origin land, before emigrating to the US and attaining a work visa, permanent residency or citizenship